100% Online MSc International Business

 We welcome applications from students who may not have formal/traditional entry criteria but who have relevant experience or the ability to pursue the course successfully.

-The scheme has been designed to meet the aims of the online MSc in a flexible manner and can be tailored to the individual preferences of each student.
-The MSc requires you to complete four courses plus a final dissertation.
+The scheme has been designed to meet the aims of the online LLM in a flexible manner and can be tailored to the individual preferences of each student.
+The LLM requires you to complete four courses plus a final dissertation.
 The programme consists of the following modules:

 - Human Resource Management and Development in a Global Context